alexle/alexle.github.com/posts/first-half-marathon.markdown

 It was an honor to be a part of all the athletes who competed, and reminds me that I still have so far to go.
 Fifteen months ago, the prospect of running two miles straight was unfathomable to me.
 Now, that distance is a nice warm up on my longer runs.
 Anything is truly possible if you put your mind to it.

 In the end, the race surpassed all my expectations.
 It was a perfect day to run, share stories, laugh with friends, and drink beer in the sun.
-I have a feeling this won't be my last race.

 <a href="/static/2013-colfax-alex-le-medal.jpg"><img src="/static/2013-colfax-alex-le-medal.jpg" style="display:block; margin-left:auto; margin-right:auto;" height="560px" /></a>